 Wet weather option: Discover Castleton’s caverns.
 Choose from Peak Cavern, Speedwell Cavern and Treak Cliff Cavern and Blue John Cavern, which both contain Blue John stone.
 Learn about the history whilst exploring the caverns by boat or foot and be sure to stop at the gift shop on your way out.

 Sunny/dry weather option: The Peak District is a beautiful place with many scenic walking routes.
 All of our hostels are situated in beautiful locations so the obvious thing to do when staying at any of these hostels would be to explore the surrounding countryside.
 YHA Castleton Losehill Hall is a great place to stay if you fancy walking to the top of Mam Tor which offers stunning views of Edale, Hope Valley and Kinder Scout.
 Or take a trip to the famous Dovedale stepping stones – just a short distance from YHA Ilam Hall.
+Exploring the surroundings on foot should definitely be on your ‘three days in the Peak District’ list.
+Here is some Peak District walking inspiration.

 Wet weather option: Buxton Museum and Art Gallery displays over 360 million years of history, including when sharks swam across the Peak District and giant dragonflies were common-sight.
 The museum showcases pre-historic tools, Roman jewellery, medieval coins, fossils as well as much more.